 One of the victims, Cyrus Leatherman, 34, of 923 North Sedgwick Street, was questioned by police in Wesley Memorial Hospital, said:

 "I was dancing when the whole floor just came right up.
 I went clear to the ceiling and I thought I was going to remain hanging there.
-It was the craziest rock 'n' roll I ever danced."
+It was the craziest rock 'n' roll I ever anced."

 Edward Neville, the detonation expert of the police bomb squad, said the explosion apparently occured in the basement of the three-story brick building.
 Neville said it positively was a bomb.

-Captan Robert Thomsen said an outside basement door had been forced open before the blast, and it had been wired shut, but the wire was cut with a sharp instrument.
+Captain Robert Thomsen said an outside basement door had been forced open before the blast, and it had been wired shut, but the wire was cut with a sharp instrument.

-The first 12 people removed were taken to Henrotin hospital.
-The following 22 were sent to Wesley Memorial hospital, five were taken to Passavant hospital, and one was sent to Grant hospital.
+The first 12 people removed were taken to Henrotin Hospital.
+The following 22 were sent to Wesley Memorial Hospital, five were taken to Passavant Hospital, and one was sent to Grant Hospital.